 Aside from their congress with powers now hard to find elsewhere on Canno, the Grast of that first ancient age were pallid to the point that many may have had true white skin.
-Incredibly dense trees and undergrowth, bog gases which regularly blot out the sun, and an early love for caves as watertight and easy to keep vermin out of, bleached them utterly.
+The causes: incredibly dense trees and undergrowth, bog gases which regularly blotted out the sun, and an early love for caves as watertight and easy to keep vermin out of.

 In those days the northern Grast embraced a peculiar marriage custom: any siblings of the appropriate age and sex at the time of a marriage were added to it.
 The groom’s family sent all eligible men, and the bride’s all eligible women.
 No scholar, Grast or otherwise, has found writings to explain this.
 Perhaps it’s because the Grast of the time depended on oral traditions.